ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

       3. If `Product`s are sold, additional `InvoiceItem`s are created, linking to `Product.id`.
       4. The `Invoice.amount` becomes the sum of all its `InvoiceItem.amount_due`.
     - **`Invoice.status = 'CREDIT'` ("Video 3" Insight):** This status is specifically for `Invoice.type = 'CREDIT_MEMO'`.
 Such invoices represent an amount credited to the client group, either to be applied against other outstanding invoices or to increase `ClientGroup.available_credit`.
+    - **New Insight on Credit Adjustments ("Video 2"):** Manual adjustments to `ClientGroup.available_credit` (not from a direct payment or standard credit memo application) should be rare.
+When necessary, they are processed by creating an `Invoice` of `type = 'ADJUSTMENT_INVOICE'`.
+This invoice can have a positive or negative amount.
+A negative amount on an 'ADJUSTMENT_INVOICE' effectively increases `ClientGroup.available_credit`.
+These adjustments must have detailed notes and are logged in the `Audit` trail.
 2.  **Income Report (Video `/2` Context):**
     - **Clarification:**
       - "Gross Income (Billed)": Sum of `Invoice.amount` for 'INVOICE' type invoices issued in a period.
 Or, sum of `Appointment.appointment_fee` for appointments that _occurred_ in the period, regardless of invoicing status (clarify which definition is used).